 Health centers serve underserved communities and vulnerable populations by decreasing barriers to accessing health care services.
 Patients may include immigrant populations.
 The following resources may be helpful for health centers and health care providers who care for diverse patient populations.

-On Monday August 12, the Administration posted the final version of the “public charge” regulation.
+On Monday, August 12, the Administration posted the final version of the “public charge” regulation.
 This rule will make it likely that legal immigrants will be denied Legal Permanent Residency (aka a Green Card) if they have used, or are considered likely to use, benefits including Medicaid and SNAP.
-The final rule will be officially published on Wednesday and will go into effect in early October.
+The final rule will go into effect in early October.
 Read NACHC’s statement regarding the final public charge rule.

 NACHC and its partners in the National Health Center Immigration Workgroup are currently reviewing the final rule.
 We will circulate summaries and educational materials shortly.
 In the meantime:

-- Please join the webinar on Wed 8/14 at 3:00 ET/ 12 PT.
-This webinar is sponsored by the National Health Center Immigration Workgroup — a joint effort of NACHC, the CA PCA, and AAPCHO.
-Participation is free, but please preregister here.
+- Access this webinar recording regarding the rule from Wednesday, August 14.
+The webinar was sponsored by the National Health Center Immigration Workgroup — a joint effort of NACHC, the California Primary Care Association, and AAPCHO.

 - Please send questions to Colleen Meiman at email@example.com